GoogleCloudPlatform/cloudml-samples/tpu/utils/input_fn_tuning/README.md

     --project-id your-project-id
     ```

 1. The accumulated output will be written to `gs://your-gcs-bucket/path/params_scores.yaml`.
-The output from a single trials looks like:
+The output from a single trial might look like:

     ```
     '1542425224':